kladoov/kladoov/README.md

 ### WELCOME TO MY PROFILE 🙌🏼
 ---------------------------------------------
-Hello, my name is Alex and if you are my friend I let you call me Kladov
+Hi!!
+My name is Alex and if you are my friend I let you call me Kladov.
+I am a student of a higher degree of Multiplatform Application Development, in Albacete.

 ### SKILLS